-People entering 14 days quarantine in a government-managed quarantine facility are required to pay a fee towards the cost of their quarantine.
+People entering a government-managed quarantine facility are required to pay a fee towards the cost of their quarantine.

 How much is the fee?

-All people undertaking quarantine in a government-managed quarantine facility are required to pay $2,800 per person.
+All people undertaking quarantine in a government-managed quarantine facility are required to pay up to $2,800 per person.
 The amount owing is determined by the length of time you are in quarantine.

 A reduced rate is payable for each additional person, for example, for couples and families.

 Accommodation will be charged at the following rates: